pranayat/today-i-learned/Prototypal_Inheritance_ES6Classes.md

 ### Using 'new'

 Whenever a function foo() {} is declared, the JS engine creates 2 objects:
-1. Object foo (since a function is also an object with a call method)
+1. Object foo (since a function is an object with a call method)
 2. Object prototype

-the foo object contains a property called 'prototype' which points to the prototype object
+the 'foo' object contains a property called 'prototype' which points to the prototype object

 ```
 foo = {